xiumuya/usedCars/README.md

-## flow diagram
+## flow chart diagram

 ![img](./flow_chart_diagram/FlowchartDiagram.jpg)

 ## warning

-without car mileage causes same parameters but different sh_price so that you can distinct them
+without car mileage causes same parameters but different sh_price and you can drop them but the first row retained